SvenGroot/Ookii.CommandLine/docs/Utilities.md

 ## Virtual terminal support

-Virtual terminal (VT) sequences are a method to manipulate the console utilized by many consoles.
-It is supported on recent versions of Windows, and most other platforms.
+Virtual terminal (VT) sequences are a method to manipulate the console utilized, supported by many console applications on many operating systems.
+It is supported by the console host on recent versions of Windows, by [Windows Terminal](https://learn.microsoft.com/windows/terminal/install), and many console applications on other platforms.

 A VT sequence consists of an escape character, followed by a string that specifies what action to take.
 They can be used to set colors and other formatting options, but also to do things like move the cursor.

-Ookii.CommandLine uses VT sequences to add color to the usage help, and error messages.
-To help you use color in your own application, and to customize the colors used by the [`UsageWriter`][], a few types are provided in the [`Ookii.CommandLine.Terminal`][] namespace.
+Ookii.CommandLine uses VT sequences to add color to the usage help and error messages.
+To let you customize the colors used by the [`UsageWriter`][], and to use color in your own console applications, a few types are provided in the [`Ookii.CommandLine.Terminal`][] namespace.

-The [`VirtualTerminal`][] class allows you to determine whether virtual terminal sequences are supported and to enable them.
-The [`UsageWriter`][] class uses this internally to enable color output where possible.
+The [`VirtualTerminal`][] class allows you to determine whether virtual terminal sequences are supported, and to enable them.
+The [`UsageWriter`][] class uses this internally to enable color output when possible.

 The [`TextFormat`][] class provides a number of constants for the predefined background and foreground colors and formats supported by the console, as well as a method to create a VT sequence for any